Halolage/GovtechInterviewSubmission/README.md

 Section 4

 Uploaded screenshots to 'Section 4'.
-Used Postman in-build visualiser function to display graph using graph.js library.
+Used Postman in-build visualiser function to display graph using graph.js library after GET API.